datnguye/dbterd/docs/nav/guide/dbt-cloud/read-artifact-from-an-environment.md

 # Read the latest artifacts from an environment

-This is a guideline on how to query the dbt cloud metadata given an environment by using [dbt CLoud Discovery API](https://docs.getdbt.com/docs/dbt-cloud-apis/discovery-api).
-It's neither not requiring `JOB ID` nor `JOB RUN ID`, this is the dbt Cloud's `ENVIRONMENT ID`.
-Especially, with this method, `dbterd` doesn't require to download files before hands anymore, the ERD will be generated on fly 🚀.
+This is a guideline on how to query the dbt cloud metadata given an environment by using [dbt Cloud Discovery API](https://docs.getdbt.com/docs/dbt-cloud-apis/discovery-api).
+It doesn't require `JOB ID` or `JOB RUN ID`, but rather the dbt Cloud's `ENVIRONMENT ID`.
+Especially, with this method, `dbterd` doesn't require downloading files beforehand anymore, the ERD will be generated on the fly 🚀.

-`dbterd` is now understanding GraphQL connection which is exposed by dbt CLoud Discovery API endpoint:
+`dbterd` now understands GraphQL connections which are exposed by dbt Cloud Discovery API endpoint:

 ```log
 https://metadata.YOUR_ACCESS_URL/graphql